top of page

 The noun 'elocution' has its etymological roots in Latin and is derived from the Latin word 'elocutionem,' which means 'a speaking out' or 'utterance.'
 This term is a combination of 'e,' meaning 'out,' and 'loqui,' meaning 'to speak.'
 In ancient Rome, 'elocutionem' was used to describe the act of speaking or delivering speeches with clarity and effectiveness, often in the context of public speaking and oratory.
 Over time, the term 'elocution' made its way into the English language, retaining its association with the art or skill of clear and fluent public speaking.
 It encompasses not only the words spoken but also the manner, tone, and delivery, emphasizing the importance of effective communication and persuasive speech.

-Quiz: Find the meaning of the noun elocution:
+Find the correct meaning of the noun elocution:

 Try Again!